arthurlockman/gatool-ui/FTC_OFFLINE_MODE_IMPROVEMENTS.md

 ### Test 1: Manual Offline Mode Switch (NEW)
 1. Open the app and log in
-2. Select FTC Local Server mode from the program dropdown
+2. **Switch to FTC Local Server mode** from the program dropdown (the manual offline switch will appear)
 3. Scroll down to the FTC configuration section
 4. Locate the switch labeled "I have no Internet connection on the FTC Local Server network"
+5. **Expected**: Switch is visible below the API Access buttons
-5. **With Internet Connected**: Toggle the switch ON
+6. **With Internet Connected**: Toggle the switch ON
-6. Load team data and try to update community data
+7. Load team data and try to update community data
-7. **Expected**: Community updates should NOT be fetched (manual override)
+8. **Expected**: Community updates should NOT be fetched (manual override)
-8. **Check console**: Should see "FTC Offline mode: Skipping community updates while offline (manual override)"
+9. **Check console**: Should see "FTC Offline mode: Skipping community updates while offline (manual override)"
-9. Toggle the switch OFF
+10. Toggle the switch OFF
-10. Try to update community data again
+11. Try to update community data again
-11. **Expected**: Community updates SHOULD be fetched from the network
+12. **Expected**: Community updates SHOULD be fetched from the network
-12. **Check console**: Should see "Teams List loaded.
+13. **Check console**: Should see "Teams List loaded.
 Update from the Community"

+### Test 1.5: Manual Offline Mode Switch - Mode Switching (NEW)
+1. With the manual offline switch enabled (from Test 1)
+2. Switch to **FTC Online** or **FRC** mode from the program dropdown
+3. Go to Settings page
+4. **Expected**: Manual offline switch is no longer visible (it's hidden)
+5. Load an event and check console
+6. **Expected**: No "manual override" messages - external APIs are called normally
+7. Switch back to **FTC Local Server** mode
+8. Go to Settings page
+9. **Expected**: Manual offline switch reappears with previous setting preserved
+10. **Expected**: If switch was ON, offline behavior resumes with "manual override" messages

 ### Test 2: Online Mode with FTC Offline
 1. Open the app and log in